bokeh/bokeh/sphinx/source/docs/quickstart.rst

    customizations like colors, legends and widths to the plot.
 5. Ask Bokeh to |show| or |save| the results.

 Steps three and four can be repeated to create more than one plot.
-We will see some examples of this below.
+See some examples of this below.

 The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis,